stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 ## Adding a simple example function

-A generic function that takes in an Eigen vector and performs a dot product on itself could be written in `prim/fun` as
+A generic function that takes in an Eigen vector and performs a dot product on itself could be written in `prim/fun` as a for loop accumulating squared values of the original vector.
+In the example directly below, the lines with comments (1), (2), (3), and (4) are explained in more detail as they are Stan Math specific components of the function required to allow the function to work inside of the math library.

 ```cpp
 // stan/math/prim/fun/dot_self.hpp